In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 You can even play the pin bowling in Grand Baie, at the Strike Bar.

-Port Louis is an interesting city (probably better say big town).
+Port Louis is an interesting city (probably better say a big town).
 I would not probably book my accommodation here unless I am on business, but definitely worth a day trip, especially for the market.

 Port Louis Central Market